excellalabs/blog-in-a-box/README.md

   * Click the `New Repository Secret` button
   * Name the secret `PAGES_ACCESS_TOKEN` and paste the value in.
 * Update the repository value in the `scheduled-posts.yml` file -- instead of `excellalabs/blog-in-a-box`, use your username and repository name.

-### Opening the Project for Development

-:information_source: Have a challenge with any of this?
-[Let us know](https://github.com/excellalabs/blog-in-a-box/issues/new) and we'll help!

-#### Using VS Code and the Dev Container

-* Ensure Docker is started on your machine
-* Open The repository within VS Code on your machine.
-* You may be prompted to reopen in the dev container.
-If prompted, do that.
-* If not prompted, click in the bottom left corner (the green area) and select `Reopen in Container`.

-#### Using GitHub Codespaces

-If GitHub Codespaces is enabled, you can open this project and code on it from directly within your web browser!

-* Go to your repository on GitHub
-* Click the green `<> Code` button
-* Click the `Codespaces` tab
-* Click `New codespace`

-This will open a browser window that will work exactly as if you have a local VS Code instance.

 ### Setting up comments using Giscus